cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

             Given a `target` object, replace all references of that object with references to the supplied `replacement` object.
 If `allTargetSites` is True, all sites that have a reference for the relacement will be similarly changed.
 This is useful altering both a flat and nested representation.

-        .. method:: scaleDurations(scalar, inPlace=True)

-            Scale all durations by a provided scalar.

-        .. method:: scaleOffsets(scalar, anchorZero=lowest, anchorZeroRecurse=None, inPlace=True)

-            Scale all offsets by a provided scalar.
-The `anchorZero` parameter determines if and/or where the zero offset is established for the set of offsets in this Stream before processing.
-Offsets are shifted to make either the lower or upper values the new zero; then offsets are scaled; then the shifts are removed.
-Accepted values are None (no offset shifting), "lowest", or "highest".
-The `anchorZeroRecurse` parameter determines the anchorZero for all embedded Streams, and Streams embedded within those Streams.
-If the lowest offset in an embedded Stream is non-zero, setting this value to None will a the space between the start of that Stream and the first element to be scaled.
-If the lowest offset in an embedded Stream is non-zero, setting this value to 'lowest' will not alter the space between the start of that Stream and the first element to be scaled.
-To shift all the elements in a Stream, see the :meth:`~music21.stream.Stream.shiftElements` method.

-            >>> from music21 import note
-            >>> n = note.Note()
-            >>> n.quarterLength = 2
-            >>> s = Stream()
-            >>> s.repeatAppend(n, 20)

         .. method:: setupPickleScaffold()

             Prepare this stream and all of its contents for pickling.